Liz Duncan looks at the harm cause by serious abuse at work and how compensation may be available to victims

-The impact of bullying and violence in the workplace can be particularly damaging, as has been highlighted by the tragic story of 18 year old George Cheese who committed suicide on the 9th of April 2016.
+The impact of bullying and violence in the workplace can be particularly damaging, as has been highlighted by the tragic story of 18 year old George Cheese who committed suicide following serious abuse at work.
 An Inquest has heard that George was subjected to repeated incidents of bullying in the 6 months that he worked for Audi, including his colleagues shutting him in a cage, dousing him with flammable liquid and setting him alight.
 George’s family report that from being “over the moon” to land the apprenticeship George soon began coming home covered in bruises and with holes burned into his clothes.

 George had previously suffered problems with his mental health.
 When these problems became known in his work place he was regularly subjected to verbal bullying including colleagues telling him to take his “happy pills” as he was “going to need them”.
 George’s mother told the Inquest that he found the verbal abuse more difficult to bear than the physical assaults.
 She said when he had informed his boss about the bullying that he was suffering he had been told that they were “naughty boys” and that “I have told them about this”.